James Spallino, Jr.

 - Rocky River Education Foundation: honorary trustee (served 6 years as a voting trustee, including 3 years as president)

-- Active in various leadership roles at Rockport United Methodist Church
+- Active in various roles at Rockport United Methodist Church